Post

 • If you’re on the GitHub Free plan, keep your site repository public.

-• If you have committed Gemfile.lock to the repository, and your local machine is not running Linux, go to the root of your site and update the platform list of the lock-file:
+• If you have committed Gemfile.lock to the repository, and your local machine is not running Linux, update the platform list of the lock file:

 1